 The St. Raymond Nonnatus Foundation for Freedom, Family, Faith offers spiritual accompaniment for those affected by divorce and separation and families in crisis.
-They are headquartered in Philadelphia.
+They are headquartered in Philadelphia and the office is in Skippack, PA.
 For more information about the foundation go to www.nonnatus.org.
 Please subscribe to their YouTube Channel to receive notifications about upcoming podcasts.
 Subscribe by clicking here.
-For more information about their services click here to send an email to the director.
+For more information about their services click here to send an email to the Executive Director.

 Thinking About Starting an In-Person Support Group in Your Parish?

 Separated and Divorced Catholic (SDC) support groups are peer ministry programs which offer emotional and spiritual support for Catholics who are going through, or who have already experienced, separation or divorce.
 SDC support groups seek to provide information and resources which assist members to accept their present situation and to prepare for the future.